SaidTorres3/live-refactor-vsix/README.md

 # rename-preview README

-This is the README for your extension "rename-preview".
+This is the README file for your extension "rename-preview".
 After writing up a brief description, we recommend including the following sections.

 ## Features